 Will enabling VPN slow down my entire home network?

 Not necessarily, but VPN throughput is shared among all VPN-connected devices and can reduce available CPU resources for other tasks.
 In busy networks, you may notice slower VPN performance while non-VPN traffic remains normal.
+Edge vpn ipad: How to Use a VPN on iPad with Edge Browser for Privacy, Access, and Speed in 2026

 How can I maximize VPN throughput without sacrificing security?